MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/remove-delete-work-items.md

 ::: moniker range="azure-devops"
 > [!NOTE]
 > Users with **Stakeholder** access for a public project have full access to all work tracking features just like users with **Basic** access.
-For details, see [About access levels](../../organizations/security/access-levels.md).
+For details, see [Stakeholder access quick reference](../../organizations/security/stakeholder-access.md).

 ::: moniker-end